bhuvan-7/major_project/README.md

 ### 9. 📄 License
 This project is licensed for educational and demonstration purposes only.
 For commercial usage, please contact the author.

+---

+### 10. Acknowledgements

+We would like to sincerely thank our project guide **Dr. Hemanth S R** for his valuable guidance, continuous support, and encouragement throughout the development of this project.
+We also extend our gratitude to our project co-ordinator **Dr. Victor A I** for his coordination, timely advice, and motivation that greatly contributed to this work.